Omni Calculator logo

 🤫 Hint: To avoid instances like this and maximize your VA benefits:

 • Seek loans worth over $144,000 to use your bonus VA loan entitlement if you'll need to take a second VA loan.
-If you can afford it, a trick to turn the VA guidelines on its head and make no down payment for two high-worth loans is first to take out a loan above a county loan limit with your full entitlement before taking a second loan within the loan limits of a county.
+If you can afford it, a trick to turn the VA guidelines on their head and make no down payment for two high-worth loans is first to take out a loan above a county loan limit with your full entitlement before taking a second loan within the loan limits of a county.

 • Restore your full VA loan entitlement before making a new home purchase.